 While the authors acknowledge that the link between dairy consumption and fractures is correlative, they go on to build their argument around this correlation.
 By stating that countries with high intakes of milk actually tend to have the highest rates of hip fractures as well, they are making the assumptive claim that consuming more dairy actually puts us at higher risk of developing bone fractures.

 Aside from bone fracture risk, the authors also look at how dairy consumption links to cardiovascular disease.
-They state that milk is beneficial to the heart when being used as a substitute for sugary beverages (like pop or juice) and then state that milk isn’t beneficial if it replaces whole fruit, nuts, and legumes in the diet.
+They state that milk is beneficial to the heart when being used as a substitute for sugary beverages (like pop or juice).
+They also then state that milk isn’t beneficial if it replaces whole fruit, nuts, and legumes in the diet.
 My question is – Why are they assuming that milk is replacing those other foods?
 Isn’t there room for both in a balanced diet?

 In fact, we’ve seen many health professionals jump on this review as an opportunity to say no dairy at all, ever, should be consumed.
 Yep – our own colleagues.